scottoffen/express-tang/README.md

 tang.setFileNameMax(/\.feature.route\.js$/i);
 ```

-Just keep in mind that the file name mask you use will be removed from the file name before converting it to a path.
+Just remember that the file name mask you use will be removed from the file name before converting it to a path.

 ### Routes Root Directory ###

+*Any valid folder accessible to the applicatioin*

 By default, `express-tang` will use `require.main.filename` to determine where to start searching for matching files.
 You can provide a path if this default doesn't meet your needs.